 All Grown Up

 As the family car became preferred transportation in L.A., Farmers Market's open spaces became parking lots.
 This is a glimpse of the past, an aerial photo capturing the cars of the time and the Market, all grown up.

 The Clock Tower became an icon of the Farmers Market in 1948.
 Over the decades, it has become a worldwide symbol of food and fun.
 This photo of the first tower (which now sits atop Starbucks) features the iconic phrase "An Idea", a humble nod to Fred Beck, Roger Dahlhjelm and the 18 original tenants who helped forever shape the corner of 3rd & Fairfax.

 Hollywood's Best Friend

 Hollywood and Farmers Market have been best friends for 80 years.
-Here's a sampling of some stars who have enjoyed their visits to L.A.'s favorite place.
 During a fundraiser for the Red Cross in 1936, many stars worked behind the counters at Farmers Market shops.
 Shirley Temple, the nation's top box office draw, drew a large and adoring crowd at Brock's Candies.

 Ava Gardner Style

 Before the North Market was built, a collection of shops called The Dell stood just to the south.
 The beautiful Ava Gardner stopped by The Dell to try on summer hats.

 Marilyn Monroe Takes The Cake

 Marilyn Monroe, appearing as Miss Cheesecake of 1953, showed her affection for Farmers Market at the grand opening of Michael's Cheesecake with stall owner and former Polish diplomat Michael Gaszynski.